-Ms Michelle McGrade (non-executive director).

-The ACD is responsible for managing and administering the Company's affairs in compliance with the Regulations.
-Other collective investment • schemes for which the ACD has these responsibilities
+- Ms Carolan Dobson (non-executive director), - Ms Michelle McGrade (non-executive director). - 4.1.2 The ACD is responsible for managing and administering the Company's affairs in compliance with the Regulations.
+Other collective investment schemes for which the ACD has these responsibilities are set out in Appendix 5.

-4.1.2 Terms of appointment
+4.2 Terms of appointment

-The ACD Agreement provides that the appointment of the ACD is for an initial period of three years and thereafter may be terminated upon 12 months' written notice by either the ACD or the Company although in certain circumstances the agreement may be terminated forthwith by notice in writing by the ACD to the Company or the Depositary, or by the Depositary or the Company to the ACD.
+- 4.2.1 The ACD Agreement provides that the appointment of the ACD is for an initial period of three years and thereafter may be terminated upon 12 months' written notice by either the ACD or the Company although in certain circumstances the agreement may be terminated forthwith by notice in writing by the ACD to the Company or the Depositary, or by the Depositary or the Company to the ACD.
 The ACD cannot be replaced until the FCA has approved the appointment of another director in place of the retiring ACD.
 The ACD Agreement may be inspected at the offices of the ACD during normal business hours by any Shareholder or any Shareholder's duly authorised agent.
-Alternatively, a copy of the ACD Agreement may be sent to any Shareholder at his request within 10 days of the Company's receipt of such request.

-The ACD is entitled to be paid the Annual Charge for its services in managing the Company as described in Section 28.
+Alternatively, a copy of the ACD Agreement may be sent to any Shareholder at his request within 10 days of the Company's receipt of such request. - 4.2.2 The ACD is entitled to be paid the Annual Charge for its services in managing the Company as described in Section 28.
 In case of termination of the ACD Agreement it is entitled to its pro rata fees and expenses to the date of termination and any additional expenses necessarily realised in settling or realising any outstanding obligations.
 No compensation for loss of office is provided for in the ACD Agreement.
-The ACD Agreement provides indemnities by the Company to the ACD other than for matters arising by reason of the ACD's negligence, default, breach of duty or breach of trust in the performance of the ACD's duties and obligations.

-The ACD may deal as principal in the shares of its own funds.
+The ACD Agreement provides indemnities by the Company to the ACD other than for matters arising by reason of the ACD's negligence, default, breach of duty or breach of trust in the performance of the ACD's duties and obligations. - 4.2.3 The ACD may deal as principal in the shares of its own funds.
 This is often known as "book management".
 The ACD's reason for doing this is to reduce the share price volatility that may otherwise result from the application of the dilution adjustment (see Section 17).
 The ACD believes that reducing share price volatility in this way is in the best interests of Shareholders.
 It is possible for the ACD to make a profit from book management, although this is not the primary reason for dealing as principal.
 Equally, it is possible for the ACD to make a loss from book management activity.
 The ACD will retain any profit, and absorb any loss, made from book management.
 The ACD is under no obligation to account to the Depositary or the Shareholders for any profit it may make from book management activity.